hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/introduction.md

 metaDescription: "A concise backend application tutorial optionally integrating with Hasura"
 ---

-This course is a super quick introduction to developing backend applications and optionally integrating them with [Hasura GraphQL](https://hasura.io/).
+This course is a quick introduction to developing backend applications in various languages.
+We also show how to integrate them with [Hasura GraphQL](https://hasura.io/).

 When developing backend applications, especially ones with GraphQL, there are many things you need to worry about, such as security, performance, and the manual labor of creating CRUD operations.